SandeshDhawan/GreenKart/README.md

 ## greenKartPages

-In this Created seperated pages for differenr Web pages available using Page factory Structure
+In this Created seperate pages for different Web pages available using Page factory Structure

 ## utilities